 To that end of downsizing by half I am also shutting down my quilt blog .
 I can always be found at my keeper half of blogging, Quirkeries.
 Say hello once in awhile.

-edited to add: July 10, 2012.
-In September of 2011 I was diagnosed with breast cancer.
-In October I had surgery (I'm now a stumpy and stretch kind of gal) and December-March had treatment.
-I share this, because I am so thankful about my downsizing/decluttering/figuring out what is important that took all those years.
+edited to add: In 2011 I was diagnosed with breast cancer.
+I share this, because I am so thankful about my downsizing/decluttering.

-Now I sew and take my tamoxifen for five years and appreciate the beauty and utility of what I have.
-Which is enough.
+Now I sew and work and appreciate the beauty and utility of what I have.